Back to blog

 You might be thinking: "We already send invoices via email PDF.
 Why do we need special software?"

-The short answer: Because PDF invoices won't be compliant after July 2027, and the FTA will know if you're still using them.
+The short answer: Because PDF invoices won't be compliant after the MoF deadlines, and non-compliance carries penalties under the mandate.

 1. UBL 2.1 Format (Not PDF)